Ianokane1/Vim-Vigor/README.md

 ### Newsletter Subscribe Page
 - A one-field form for the user to enter their email to subscribe to the newsletter.
 - Once the user has successfully subscribed to the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully subscribed to the newsletter.
-- If the user inputs email they will get a success message
+- If the user inputs an email they will get a success message
 ![subscribe_success](documentation_assets/images/newslettersuccess.png)

 ### Newsletter Unsubscribe Page
 - A one-field form for the user to enter their email to unsubscribe from the newsletter.
 - Once the user has successfully unsubscribed from the newsletter, they will be redirected to the home page.
 A success message will show up confirming the user has successfully unsubscribed to the newsletter.
-- If user unsubscribes they will get the following message.
+- If the user unsubscribes they will get the following message.
 ![unsubscribe_sucess](documentation_assets/images/newsletterunsubscribe.png)

 <a name="technologies-used"></a>